bmo00/neptunoplus-status/arcade/games-available.md

-# netUNO+ FPGA report: Games available
+# neptUNO+ FPGA report: Games available

 **📄 Description:** This report provides an overview of the arcade cores games available for the **neptUNO+** FPGA.